NICHD-BSPC/nichd-bspc.github.io/README.md

-*This page outlines the repositories under NICHD-BSPC GitHub org as well as other open-source repositories we maintain and/or contribute to.
-For BSPC in general, please see the [official NIH page for BSPC](https://bioinformatics.nichd.nih.gov/).*
+*This page outlines the repositories under the [NICHD-BSPC GitHub organization](https://github.com/NICHD-BSPC) as well as other open-source repositories we maintain and/or contribute to.
+For other information about BSPC, please see the [official NIH page for BSPC](https://bioinformatics.nichd.nih.gov/).*